 *TCP Window Size / Latency (s) = Maximum TCP Throughput

-The example above clearly shows that although the bandwidth is larger on Connection 2, due to latency, the effective speed of the connection is inferior to Connection 1, which has a smaller bandwidth but much lower latency.
-This delay is a significant factor in degrading user experience for all Satellite-based technologies, which typically have Round Trip Time (RTT) latencies ranging between 500ms and 850ms.
-For ATG networks using 3G technology, which inherently have latencies in the 150ms to 300ms range, this also degrades user experience.
-Networks which are designed with latency below 100ms, such as SmartSky Networks, do not cause degradation in user experience due to this delay.
+The bandwidth is clearly larger on Connection 2, but due to latency, the effective speed of the connection is inferior to Connection 1, which has a smaller bandwidth but lower latency.
+This delay is a significant factor in degrading user experience for Satellite-based technologies, which typically have RTT latencies ranging between 500ms and 850ms.
+For air-to-ground (ATG) networks using 3G technology, which inherently have latencies in the 150ms to 300ms range, this also degrades user experience.
+Networks designed with latency below 100ms, such as SmartSky Networks, do not cause degradation in user experience due to this delay.

 So how do high latency and effective lower throughput affect your Internet experience?

 The impact of network latency on user experience is clear.
-SmartSky has designed a network that has much lower latencies than those of any current aviation offering, providing a user experience on par with your home connection.
+SmartSky designed its network with much lower latency than those of any current business or commercial aviation IFC offering, providing a user experience on par with your home connection.